-Following are some of the specific rules that apply to Final Oral Examinations for doctoral students:
+Following are some of the specific guidelines that apply to Final Oral Examinations for doctoral students:

+Final Oral Examinations must be scheduled during regular business hours, i.e., between 8:00

+Revised 8/2022

+81

-- Final Oral Examinations must be scheduled during regular business hours, i.e., between 8:00 am and 5:00 pm, Monday through Friday. - Doctoral degree candidates must deliver a fully prepared copy of the dissertation to each member of the Examining Committee well in advance of the scheduled Final Oral Examination.
+am and 5:00 pm, Monday through Friday.

+- Doctoral degree candidates must deliver a fully prepared copy of the dissertation to each member of the Examining Committee well in advance of the scheduled Final Oral Examination.
 A minimum of two (2) calendar weeks is considered appropriate. - Major alterations in the dissertation suggested by Supervisory Committee members should be communicated to the student before the Final Oral Examination is scheduled.
 The student should make the changes such that the members of the student's Final Oral Examination Committee have time to read the revised version prior to the Final Oral Examination.
 Note that this policy is consistent with the requirement that doctoral students' Supervisory Committee members "sign off" on the dissertation before it is submitted to the Graduate School. - The schedule for the Final Oral Examination must be such that all members of the Examining Committee must be present for the entire Final Oral Examination.
 If necessary one member may be present through the medium of a telephone or video conference call. - The Dean of the Graduate School should be notified immediately if the schedule for the doctoral student's Final Oral Examination is changed from that which was submitted on the Letter of Transmittal.
-Failure to notify the Dean of the Graduate School of any such change will automatically result in nullification of the Final Oral Examination as scheduled. - Only the members of the Final Oral Examination Committee vote on the student's performance at/during the student's Final Oral Examination.
-The function of others present, if any, is to ensure that the Final Oral Examination procedures are conducted properly.
+Failure to notify the Dean of the Graduate School of any such change will automatically result in nullification of the Final Oral Examination as scheduled. - Guests are allowed at the Final Oral Examination meeting as audience members.
+Guests are allowed to observe throughout the student's presentation as deemed appropriate by the student and the doctoral chairperson.
+Audience members are excused from portions of the Final Oral Examination in which the supervisory committee provides evaluative feedback to the student.